Committee structureFind out what is being discussed at Council, Cabinet and Committee meetings which are open to members of the public.

 The Cabinet cannot make planning and development control decisions.
 These are delegated by the Council to this Committee and officers by the Scheme of Delegation.

-In accordance with guidance and best practice, the Council has established an Audit Committee as a Committee of the Council to support and promote efficient and economic use of resources and effective control of expenditure and review audit performance.
+In accordance with guidance and best practice, the Council has established a Governance and Audit Committee as a Committee of the Council to support and promote efficient and economic use of resources and effective control of expenditure and review audit performance.

 Constitution and Democratic Services Committee